-If we fail to receive a sufficient number of votes to approve Proposal 3 (an amendment to the Restated Certificate of Incorporation to effect the Reverse Stock Split) or Proposal 4 (an amendment to the Restated Certificate of Incorporation to effect the Increase), we may propose to adjourn the 2017 Annual Meeting, for the purpose of soliciting additional proxies to approve Proposal 3 or Proposal 4.
-We currently do not intend to propose adjournment of the 2017 Annual Meeting, if there are sufficient votes in favor of both Proposal 3 or Proposal 4.
+If we fail to receive a sufficient number of votes to approve Proposal 3 (an amendment to the Certificate of Incorporation to authorize blank check preferred), we may propose to adjourn the 2018 Annual Meeting, for the purpose of soliciting additional proxies to approve Proposal 3.
+We currently do not intend to propose adjournment of the 2018 Annual Meeting, if there are sufficient votes in favor of Proposal 3.

-OUR BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT STOCKHOLDERS VOTE "FOR" PROPOSAL 5 TO ADJOURN THE 2017 ANNUAL MEETING, IF NECESSARY, TO SOLICIT ADDITIONAL PROXIES IF THERE ARE NOT SUFFICIENT VOTES IN FAVOR OF PROPOSAL 3 OR PROPOSAL 4.
+OUR BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT STOCKHOLDERS VOTE "FOR" PROPOSAL 4 TO ADJOURN THE 2018 ANNUAL MEETING, IF NECESSARY, TO SOLICIT ADDITIONAL PROXIES IF THERE ARE NOT SUFFICIENT VOTES IN FAVOR OF PROPOSAL 3.

-APPROVAL OF OUR 2017 STOCK INCENTIVE PLAN
+APPROVAL OF OUR 2018 STOCK INCENTIVE PLAN

-In April 2017, the Board adopted, subject to approval of our stockholders, the 2017 Stock Incentive Plan (the "2017 Plan").
-In January 2014, the Board adopted, and on June 11, 2014 at our 2014 Annual Meeting of Stockholders our stockholders approved our 2014 Stock Incentive Plan (the "2014 Plan") under which we were authorized to grant 500,000 awards in the form of options, restricted stock, restricted stock units and other stock based awards.
-On July 23, 2015 at our 2015 Annual Meeting of Stockholders approved and adopted an amendment to the 2014 Plan to increase by 600,000 shares the aggregate number of shares of Common Stock that may be delivered pursuant to awards granted during the life of the 2014 Plan, which would allow the Company to grant up 1,100,000 awards under the 2014 Plan, as amended.
-On July 23, 2015 at our 2016 Annual Meeting of Stockholders approved and adopted an amendment to adopted an adopted an amendment to the 2014 Plan, which would allow the Company to grant up 1,100,000 awards under the 2014 Plan, as amended.
-On July 23, 2015 at our 2016 Annual Meeting of Stockholders approved and adopted an amendment to adopted an amendment to the 2014 Plan to increase by 1,900,000 shares the aggregate number of shares of Common Stock that may be delivered pursuant to awards granted during the life of the 2014 Plan, which would allow the Company to grant up 1,000,000 awards under the 2014 Plan, as amended.
+On May 10, 2018, the Board adopted, subject to approval of our stockholders, the 2018 Stock Incentive Plan (the "2018 Plan") which would allow the Company to grant up to 4,000,000 awards under the 2018 Plan.
+After discussion, the Board believes that adopting a new plan, rather than amending our plan adopted by our Board in April 2017 and approved by our stockholders at our 2017 Annual Meeting of Stockholders held on June 29, 2017 (the "2017 Plan") would provide for a new framework that is aligned with the current tax law and current status and outlook of our management and Board.
+Although adopting a new 2018 Plan, the Board also determined to keep our prior plans in operation and to grant awards under those plans as prescribed by their terms.
+Under the 2017 Plan we were authorized to grant 500,000 awards (5,000,000 on a pre-stock split basis) in the form of options, restricted stock units and other stock-based awards.
+In January 2014, the Board adopted, and on June 11, 2014 at our 2014 Annual Meeting of Stockholders approved our 2014 Stock Incentive Plan (the "2014 Plan") under which we were authorized to grant 50,000 awards (500,000 on a pre-stock split basis) in the form of options, restricted stock, restricted stock units and other stock-based awards.
+On July 23, 2015 at our 2015 Annual Meeting of Stockholders approved and adopted an amendment to the 2014 Plan to increase by 60,000 shares (600,000 on a pre-stock split basis) the aggregate number of shares of common stock that may be delivered pursuant to awards granted during the life of the 2014 Plan, which would allow the Company to grant up 110,000 awards (1,100,000 on a pre-stock split basis) under the 2014 Plan, as amended.
+On July 23, 2015 at our 2015 Annual Meeting of Stockholders approved and adopted an amendment to the 2014 Plan, which would allow the Company to grant up 110,000 awards (1,100,000 on a pre-stock split basis) under the 2014 Plan, as amended.
+On July 23, 2015 at our 2015 Annual Meeting of Stockholders approved and adopted an amendment